 The blocked representation permits one to read and write arrays larger than can be buffered in memory, since one can start writing items without knowing the full length of the array.
-The optional block sizes permit fast skipping through data, e.g., when projecting a record to a subset of its fields.

 3.2.2.4.
 Maps

 Maps are encoded as a series of blocks.
 Each block consists of a long count value, followed by that many key/value pairs.
 A block with count zero indicates the end of the map.
 Each item is encoded per the map's value schema.